nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 1. First, the list of tasks is obtained and the index is matched to the corresponding task.
 2. This task is then marked as done.
-3. The list of tasks of the model is then updated in order to display the updated task in the UI.
+3. The list of tasks in the model is then updated in order to display the updated task in the UI.

 The implementation for marking a task as not done is similar.